ansteh/json-pathfinder/README.md

 # json-pathfinder

-extract paths to leafs of JSON object
+extract paths to leafs of JSON object / property tree of json